edinburgh-napier/SET09102/notes/unit1_code_quality/refactoring_techniques_tips.md

     >
     > If you struggle to understand a piece of code you wrote weeks ago, or if it takes too long
     > to explain it to a colleague, it's time to refactor for clarity.
 Simple actions like
-    > renaming variables or reorganizing logic can have a big impact.
+    > renaming variables or reorganising logic can have a big impact.

 14. **Use Testing to Safeguard Refactoring**

     > Testing is a safety net for refactoring.
 Write comprehensive unit tests before refactoring
-    > to ensure that the behavior remains consistent after changes.
+    > to ensure that the behaviour remains consistent after changes.
     >
     > Once you have written tests, refactor confidently knowing that the tests will catch any
-    > unintended changes in behavior.
+    > unintended changes in behaviour.
 Always rerun tests after refactoring to ensure nothing breaks.

 15. **Refactor Legacy Code Incrementally**